 The Panel noted a scene in the advertisement which depicted a topless woman shown from behind.
-The Panel considered that her breasts are not visible at any point in the advertisement, and considered most members of the community would not consider a bare back to be a depiction of nudity.

-Overall, the Panel considered that the advertisement did not depict nudity.
+The Panel considered that her breasts are not visible at any point in the advertisement, and considered most members of the community would not consider a bare back to be inappropriate nudity.
+The Panel considered that the sexuality and nudity would not be considered confronting or inappropriate by those viewing the advertisement.

-The Panel determined the advertisement did not contain sex or nudity and treated sexuality with sensitivity to the relevant audience and did not breach Section 2.4 of the Code.
+The Panel determined the advertisement did not contain sex and treated sexuality and nudity with sensitivity to the relevant audience and did not breach Section 2.4 of the Code.